 Tarp Testing Guidance

-We are working to develop an American Society for Testing and Materials (ASTM) standard for tarp testing.
-Until the ASTM standard is approved, EPA provides this interim guidance for those interested in testing soil fumigant tarps so the tarps may be added, as appropriate, to either the agency’s tarp credit Web page and/or the dimethyl disulfide (DMDS) tarp Web page.
-We highly recommend that the testing procedures be followed as closely as possible.
+The American Society for Testing and Materials (ASTM) and EPA have developed a standard for tarp testing titled ASTM Standard E2945-14.
+When this guidance is used to test soil fumigant tarps and the resulting data is submitted, EPA may add the tarps, as appropriate, to either its tarp credit webpage and/or dimethyl disulfide (DMDS) tarp webpage.
+EPA highly recommends following these testing procedures as closely as possible.
 Since the reactivity, stability, and other chemical properties are different for each fumigant, the permeability of each fumigant through a film will be different.
-To assess comparability with existing permeability data, we also recommend conducting individual tart permeability tests for more than one fumigant.
+To assess comparability with existing permeability data, EPA also recommends conducting individual tarp permeability tests for more than one fumigant.

 Tarp Testing Protocol